docpad-archive/documentation/Beginner-Guide.md

 }
 ```

 With such a file, we could display the site name in an Eco file by writing `<%= @site.name %>`.
 Easy, right ?
-The important thing here is that under `templateData` no naming convention is enforced, you're free to name oand organize your custom data as you see fit.
+The important thing here is that under `templateData` no naming convention is enforced, you're free to name and organize your custom data as you see fit.

 Let's add them in `default.html.eco`, like this :